-While you’re waiting to leave the port, you can explore the ship.
-Want to see what the boat and all its features?
+While waiting to leave the port, you can explore the ship.
+Want to see the boat and all its features?
 Check out my post on the MV Kennicott here.

 Taking The Ferry To Kodiak- Our Port Schedule

-I’m sharing our port schedule, so you have an idea of what kind of program the boat keeps.
-Of course, yours will probably be different, but at least you will have an idea of what you can expect.
+I’m sharing our port schedule, so you know what kind of program the boat keeps.
+Of course, yours will probably differ, but at least you will see what you can expect.

 Depart Ketchikan Monday at 11 am → In Juneau Tuesday at 7 am